cmudig/cmudig.github.io/_courses/2021-fall-datavis.md

 You will be expected to read assigned readings before the lecture they pertain to.
 These may include chapters drawn from textbooks about data, or readings about the research literature.
 To incentivize this, each student will be required to make at least one relevant postings to the discussion group before the class on which each reading is due.
 This participation will count toward the Participation and Attendance portion of their grade.

-All students are required to submit at least 1 substantive discussion post per lecture on Piazza related to the course readings.
+All students are required to submit at least 1 substantive discussion post per lecture related to the course readings.
 Each student has 1 pass for skipping comments.

 Good comments typically exhibit one or more of the following: